-DeSoto's army landed in Florida in 1539.
+DeSoto landed his army in Florida on June 1, 1539.
 In 1540 they circled thru Georgia, South and North Carolina, Tennessee, North Georgia and Alabama searching for gold along their way to supply ships at Mobile Bay.
-They lost their spoils in battle nearing Mobile (flames on map) so DeSoto led his army north, into Tennessee, away from his ships to prevent their escape with any bad news.
+They lost their spoils in battle nearing that bay (flames on map above), so DeSoto led them north, into Tennessee, away from his ships to prevent any bad news from reaching potential settlers.

-At springtime they continued north thru Kentucky and crossed the Ohio River into Indiana, scouts as far as Chicago.
-Not finding an ocean passage to China there, but Lake Michigan instead, DeSoto turned his army southwest, thru Southern Illinois, still searching for that illusive ocean passage.
+At springtime, 1541, they continued north thru Kentucky and crossed the Great Ohio River into Indiana, scouts explored northward to Chicago.
+Not finding a northern sea there, but a tideless Lake Michigan instead, DeSoto turned his army southwest thru Southern Illinois, still searching for a passage to China.

-When DeSoto sighted the Mississippi River, which obviously drained a continent and NOT an island, as he had surmised, in disgust he headed west thru Missouri's mountains, searching for Vaca's wealthy tribes.
+When DeSoto sighted the Mississippi River, which obviously drained a continent and NOT an island, as he had surmised, in disgust he headed west thru Missouri's mountains, searching for legendary riches.

-Finding no gold or prosperity, DeSoto turned his army south to pass that winter.
-He died of anguish in Arkansas in 1542.
-His army fled toward Mexico, Spain's nearest outpost on the continent.
+Finding no gold, his army marched south and spent that winter in Arkansas.
+DeSoto, cut off by spring floods in 1542, died of anguish.
+His army fled west toward Mexico, Spain's nearest outpost.
 They passed thru Louisiana and Texas, scouts as far as San Antonio.
-Not finding enough food and water to proceed, they backtracked to Arkansas.
+Not finding enough food or water to proceed, they backtracked to Arkansas.

 Those camps, for the most part, are cities again today, scattered across America at ten to fourteen mile interval, a day's walk for most, including DeSoto's army.
-The trails they followed between campsites are still roads today; making land feature validations easy on Google Earth... but only if you start each day's journey at the right place!
-Enjoy the wealth of knowledge contained here.
+The trails they followed between campsites are still roads today.
+Land features can be easily validated on Google Earth... but only if you start each day's journey at the right place!
+Enjoy the wealth of new information here.

-Fast Facts FOR KIDS GRADES: 1-4 5-8 FAIRY TALES BIOGRAPHY ENDORSEMENTS LINKS
+Conquest FOR KIDS GRADES: 1-4 5-8 SOTO BIOGRAPHY ENDORSEMENTS LINKS OLD THEORY